feldim2425/OC-Minecarts/src/main/resources/assets/ocminecart/doc/ocminecart/en_US/item/cartcase.md

 - Tier 2 max.
 Compelxity: 18
 - Tier 3 max.
 Compelxity: 20

-You can disassemble this item using a [Disassembler](/%LANGUAGE%/block/disassembler.md)

-There is also a Creative Tier (Compelxity over 9000) you can't craft or disassemble it and it will get destroyed if you disassemble a creative Computer Cart
+There is also a Creative Tier Case (Compelxity over 9000).
+You can't craft or disassemble it and it will get destroyed if you disassemble a creative Computer Cart